One of the most extreme winter storms in years is set to deliver damaging ice and heavy snow to nearly half the US

 Thermometers in the Twin Cities will likely remain below zero all day on Friday and lows both that morning and Saturday might bottom out near minus 20 degrees.
 Chicago could see at least two consecutive mornings with subzero low temperatures.

 Dangerously cold wind chills are also expected.
-The upper Midwest will see them fall between 30 and 50 degrees below zero.
+The upper Midwest will see feels-like temperatures between 30 and 50 degrees below zero.
 Frostbite on exposed skin can occur in as little as 10 minutes when wind chills are this cold.

 The worst of the cold will push into parts of the South while also spreading into the Northeast on Saturday, plunging thermometers as much as 20 to 40 degrees colder than average.